 The truth that the most valuable skill that nobody teaches is how to listen carries for our own words as well.
 They are out before we have had a chance to think about their meaning all too often.
-It really does make a difference what we say -- the words that come out of our mouth, says Ben Zander, conductor of the Boston Philharmonic.
+It really does make a difference what we say — the words that come out of our mouth, says Ben Zander, conductor of the Boston Philharmonic.

 She told me this, she said, “We were in the train going to Auschwitz, and I looked down and saw my brother's shoes were missing.
 I said, 'Why are you so stupid, can't you keep your things together for goodness' sake?'”
 The way an elder sister might speak to a younger brother.

 Unfortunately, it was the last thing she ever said to him, because she never saw him again.
 He did not survive.
 And so when she came out of Auschwitz, she made a vow.
 She told me this.
 She said, “I walked out of Auschwitz into life and I made a vow.
-And the vow was, "I will never say anything that couldn't stand as the last thing I ever say.'”
+The vow was, 'I will never say anything that couldn't stand as the last thing I ever say.'”

 Communication is such a beautiful thing.
 Even famous people, people we think have the gratifying feeling that others, an audience, pays attention to what they write and say, report that the experience of having a good conversation has no equal.
-We want to be heard, and at the same time we seek to be understood -- when the words that come back to us either reassure, expand upon, explain us to ourselves we feel at home.
+We want to be heard, and at the same time we seek to be understood — when the words that come back to us either reassure, expand upon, explain us to ourselves we feel at home.

 Where our attention goes, so goes opportunity.
 Zander has a funny story about that:

 Probably a lot of you know the story of the two salesmen who went down to Africa in the 1900s.
 They were sent down to find if there was any opportunity for selling shoes, and they wrote telegrams back to Manchester.

 It's another way of looking from the point of view of possibility and potential.
 An even better example than that of the glass half full.

 Ben Zander offers a path through the appreciation of classical music.
 Listening has transformative power and we can use it to improve the possibility of connection.
 For example, the world of music.
 Many think classical music is dying.
 Some people however think, “you ain't seen nothing yet.”

-Eventually the music itself talks back, pushes the musician's body over so he is “one-buttock playing,” says Zander.
+Eventually the music itself talks back, pushes the musician's body over so he is “one-buttock playing,” he says.
 The subject of Zander's experiment is Chopin.
 Chopin was a favorite in our home growing up.
 He was the first composer of genius to devote himself uniquely to the piano — every one of his works was written for it either as solo instrument or in combination with other instruments.

-The experiment is going to work, says Zander, because, “It's one of the characteristics of a leader that he not doubt for one moment the capacity of the people he's leading to realize whatever he's dreaming.
+The experiment is going to work, says Zander, because, “It's one of the characteristics of a leader that he not doubt for one moment the capacity of the people he's leading to realize whatever he's dreaming.”

 That's what happened.
 I realized my job was to awaken possibility in other people.
-And of course, I wanted to know whether I was doing that.
+Of course, I wanted to know whether I was doing that.
 How do you find out?
 You look at their eyes.
 If their eyes are shining, you know you're doing it.